 - 6.1.1 The school liaison team facilitates a range of events to inform school leavers on the courses on offer to them.
-This includes talks / information delivered in schools, open days / evenings within College and a range of taster sessions. - 6.1.2 The school liaison team seeks to support schools in providing high quality careers advice and guidance to pupils on the range of options open to them, including vocational programmes, academic study, apprenticeships and higher education, at the earliest opportunity in line with the Gatsby Benchmark statements. - 6.1.3 All school leavers / potential students are welcome to access the Information, Advice and Guidance services via the college's Information Centres, telephone, website and through the live chat service.
+This includes talks and information workshops delivered in schools as well as open events within College and a range of taster sessions. - 6.1.2 The school liaison team seeks to support schools in providing high quality careers advice and guidance to pupils on the range of options open to them, including vocational programmes, academic study, apprenticeships and higher education, at the earliest opportunity in line with the Gatsby Benchmark statements. - 6.1.3 All school leavers and potential students are welcome to access the Information, Advice and Guidance services via the college's Information Centres, telephone and website.